Barton Power Station: History

 The construction of the station began in 1920 and operation began in 1923.
 The station's original equipment consisted of three Metropolitan-Vickers 27.5 MW turbo-alternators, nine Babcock & Wilcox chain-grate stoked boilers, Mather & Platt auxiliary equipment and British Thomson-Houston switchgear.
 The station supplied electricity to an area of 3,100 square kilometers and was one of the most advanced power stations of the time.
 Coal was delivered to the station in barges, using the Bridgewater Canal.
 Steam condensing and cooling was by water abstracted from the canal.

 The station was extended in 1928 with the addition of a three new Babcock & Willcox boilers at 130,000Ib/hr.
 One of the boilers uses pulverised fuel the others uses conventional graters.
-This powers a Metropolitan-Vickers a 40 MW 6,600 Volt turbo alternator with a 1MW house set on the same shaft.
+This powers a Metropolitan-Vickers a 40 MW 6,600-volt turbo alternator with a 1 MW house set on the same shaft.

 This bought the installed capacity up to 122.5 MW.

 in 1938 a further extension was made with a Metropolitan Vickers 50 MW set wound for 33,000 Volts and fed by two 200,000 Ib/hr boilers.